mna/0value/posts/Let the Doer Do it.md

 > RoundTrip should not modify the request, except for consuming and closing the Body, including on errors.

-So this is clearly not the level where we want to compose HTTP clients, since we want to have the possibility to modify the request (e.g. for signing a request before executing it).
+So although it could work for mocking responses, this is clearly not the level where we want to compose HTTP clients, since we want to have the possibility to modify the request (e.g. for signing a request before executing it).

 Enter the Doer...